wveducation/student-progress-explorer/src/results/3mathls.md

         Determine whether each statement about the leaf is true.
 Select True or False for each statement.
       answer: ANSWER TEXT
+next_steps:
+  - instructions: Ask your student to read about a topic and then write a short essay that shares an opinion or explains information about the topic.
+The writing should be well-organized and include details, facts, linking words, an introduction, and a conclusion.
+Ask your student to revise and edit the essay.
+  - instructions: Ask your student to read different stories by the same author and compare and contrast the characters, events, and ideas.
+Have your student retell the stories and explain the characters’ points of view.
+Ask questions about the stories and direct your student to support the answers with details from the texts.
 ---